l0rdl4nx/RP2040-FPV-Drone/README.md

 > [!Warning]
-> All contents of this repo are still a WIP (work in progress) and not be used for any other than illustrative purposes!
+> All contents of this repo are still a WIP (work in progress) and not meant to be used for any other than illustrative purposes!
-> I do not take responsibility for any damages resulting in the usage of my published project files.
+> I do not take responsibility for any damages resulting in the usage of project files.

 # RP2040-FPV-Drone